Lynn Ferguson: Writer

-A regular contributor to the Edinburgh Fringe Festival, eight of her plays have been produced there and she has won a Fringe First Award from The Scotsman.
+A regular contributor to the Edinburgh Festival Fringe, eight of her plays have been produced there and she has won a Fringe First Award from The Scotsman.
 In 2016, she returned to Edinburgh, writing the play Careful for Horse McDonald, and again in 2017, co-writing Life, Death and Duran Duran with one of her story clients, Sam Shaber.

 November 2017, she premiered her new play The Weir Sisters in Glasgow at Òran Mór Play, pie and a pint As well as her performance pieces, she has written various columns for publications including The Scotsman, The Stage, Time Out, The Big Issue and The Herald.

 She wrote for The Late Late Show with Craig Ferguson, her brother's American talk show/variety program, from October 2008 to June 2011.
 She was also a writing consultant for Pixar on the film Brave.

 Acting

 As well as winning the Stage Award for Acting Excellence she has been nominated twice.
 In addition to her own written works, she has performed in theatre extensively.
 Ferguson toured with the Royal National Theatre in the lead part, Shen Te/ Shui Ta, of the Bertolt Brecht play The Good Person of Szechwan and played the lead in the Traverse Theatre production of Douglas Maxwell's Melody.
 Vocally, she has numerous credits for radio works and played Mac in the films Chicken Run and Chicken Run: Dawn of the Nugget.
 For TV she performed regular parts for the Channel 4, comedy drama No Angels and Ben Elton's BBC1 sitcom Blessed, as well as appearances in The Catherine Tate Show and The Bill amongst others.